konveyor/enhancements/enhancements/combine-direct-volume-migration-client-pods/README.md

 For Stunnel container:
 - Start the Stunnel process with the Stunnel config in background mode (as we are embedding the stunnel command in a bash script).
-- Continuously check for the existence of a file named `transfer-complete` on the shared volume.
+- Continuously check for the existence of a file named `rsync-client-container-done` on the shared volume.
-- Once the file exists (the existence of file named `transfer-complete` indicates the successful completion of rsync command) then kill the stunnel process.
+- Once the file exists (the existence of file named `rsync-client-container-done` indicates the successful completion of rsync command) then we `break` from the loop.
 - Finally, we will `exit` the container and thus the stunnel process will be killed, consequently marking the container as `completed` (Solves problem 2).
 - The above logic will be embedded in a bash script in the container command as follows:
 ```